Physical Quantities v1.0.0

 Energy physical quantity.
 Can represent any kind of energy, such as kinetic energy,...

-In general, when it comes to unit conversions, it is simpler to use the Value or Print member methods of physical quantities rather than to explicitly invoke conversion functions.
+In general, when it comes to unit conversions, it is simpler to use the Value or Print member methods of physical quantities rather than to explicitly invoke the PhQ::Convert, PhQ::ConvertInPlace, or PhQ::ConvertStatically functions.

-Internally, physical quantities store their values in the metre-kilogram-second-kelvin (m·kg·s·K) system.
+Internally, physical quantities store their values in the metre-kilogram-second-kelvin (m·kg·s·K) system from the International System of Units (SI).
 Unit conversions are performed automatically when physical quantity objects are constructed.
-Other common systems of units of measure are also defined:
+The Physical Quantities library also defines other common systems of units of measure:

 • Metre-kilogram-second-kelvin (m·kg·s·K) system